-Founded in 1901 The Southampton Fresh Air Home (SFAH) has always been dedicated to working with children with special needs.
-Today, 119 years after its humble beginnings, SFAH is a premier sleep-away camp for physically challenged youth.
+Founded in 1901 The Southampton Fresh Air Home (SFAH) has always been dedicated to working with children with physical disabilities.
+Today, 119 years after its humble beginnings, SFAH is a premier sleep-away camp for physically disabled youth.
 Children between the ages of 8 to 18 participate in three-week and one-week sessions during the summer months.
-The Homes unique, adapted programs are similar to those of traditional camps.
+The Home's unique, adapted programs are similar to those of traditional camps.
 Our adaptive sports centers run swimming, basketball, sailing, tennis, and archery in the outdoors.
-While our Arts center runs music, dance, drama, computers, games, cooking, and arts and crafts in the cool of the indoors.
+While our arts center runs music, dance, drama, computers, games, cooking, and arts and crafts in the cool of the indoors.
 With our fleet of adaptive vehicles we also offer many off-site trips to local beaches, museums, concerts, sporting events and more.

-SFAH provides an environment in which physically challenged children can socialize with one another and enjoy playing and competing in games and sports designed for them.
-Campers mature and develop in the Homes unique and supportive environment of love, understanding, and creative play.
-Many children who come to camp at the Home enjoy their first experience of leadership, competition, and independence- experiences they carry with them throughout their lives.
-During the camp season, and on retreat weekends, parents and siblings of campers take advantage of the time together, away from the tasks associated with caring for a physically challenged child.
+SFAH provides an environment in which physically disabled children can socialize with one another and enjoy playing and competing in games and sports designed for them.
+Campers mature and develop in the Home's unique and supportive environment of love, understanding, and creative play.
+Many children who come to camp at the Home enjoy their first experience of leadership, competition, and independence - experiences they carry with them throughout their lives.
+During the camp season, and on retreat weekends, parents and siblings of campers take advantage of the time together, away from the tasks associated with caring for a physically disabled child.
 They relax, go on vacation, and prepare for the next school year.